On-line predictive linear regression: Conformal prediction

-There is no difference between conformal predictors and the corresponding smoothed conformal predictors for the Gauss linear model and $n\ge K+3$ since the second addend on the right-hand side of (\ref{eq:p}) is then zero.
-There is also no difference for the MA model and $n\ge3$; however, the difference is important (although usually barely noticeable on error and accuracy plots) for the de Finetti model.
+We will see that there is no difference between conformal predictors and the corresponding smoothed conformal predictors for the Gauss linear model and $n\ge K+3$ since the second addend on the right-hand side of (\ref{eq:p}) is then zero.
+There is also no difference for the MVA model and $n\ge3$; however, the difference is important (although usually barely noticeable on error and accuracy plots) for the IID model.